SakibAhmed-exe/twitterbot/README.md

 # AllBallBot
-This is a twitter bot that is able to send out tweets and reply to mentions with a tweet about Basketball.
+This is a twitter bot that is able to send out tweets and reply to mentions with an automated tweet.
 It was hosted via Heroku, but is currentlty **not** live.

 # To View
 Log in to your twitter account